 About one kilometer to western Bangkalan City, East Java Province, a food stall stands on the edge of the shore.
 It is called Madurasa.
 This stall is located near the mangrove forest spread out along the west side of Madura Island.
 Following the instinct to eat, Warung Fiksi visited the food stall.
 Soon, the ambiance of mountain range and shore welcomed us.

 The stall dishes up us fresh foods from Madura Sea.
 There are shrimps, crabs, snappers, gourami, dorang fish, et cetera.
 Like any other seafood restaurants, as a customer you may freely choose living sea creatures you desire to eat.
 Then, all you have to do is wait your order served in minutes while enjoying the vista of the coast.

-It is going to be a little bit longer due to Ida’s cooking method.
+It is going to be a little bit longer due to cooking method of Ida, the owner.
 Ida and her employees have been using traditional way of cooking for years.
 They roast fishes with the charcoal.
-She said, “By that, we can keep smell the fish’s natural aroma.”
+She said, “By that method, we can keep smell the fish’s natural aroma.”

-“My family and I love to eat here,” Samsul, one of the customers, said.
-Samsul’s initial visit was because of his friend.
-Taking a lunch, he explained that it is the atmosphere that made he keeps coming to Madurasa.
+“My family and I love to hangout and eat here,” Samsul, one of the customers, said.
+Samsul’s initial visit to Ida’s restaurant was because of his friend.
+While taking a lunch, he explained that it is the atmosphere that made he keeps coming to Madurasa.